-Earls Kitchen and Bar
+Dinner at Earls Kitchen and Bar

 600 Patricia Street, Jasper

-Experience the mountains up-close and personal, watch wildlife in its natural and spectacular environment, and relish in your Rocky Mountain adventures.
+“Experience the mountains up-close and personal, watch wildlife in its natural and spectacular environment, and relish in your Rocky Mountain adventures.
 Boasting the best view in Jasper from the patio with 280-degree view of the Canadian Rockies.”

-Driving Distance down the Icefields Parkway to Lake Louise is 230 km (143 mile) on (Rt.
-93).
+Drive the Icefields Parkway to Lake Louise

-The Icefields Parkway is described as one of the most scenic drives in the world.
+“The Icefields Parkway is described as one of the most scenic drives in the world.
 National Geographic Traveler Magazine has labeled the Parkway as one of the “20 Drives of a Lifetime”.

 Athabasca Falls, about 30 km (18 miles) south of Jasper.
 “A powerful and very picturesque waterfall.”
 It is listed as a “Class 5” waterfall with a drop of 80 feet and width of 60 ft.
-Plan to spend about 1 hour to hike, view and fully enjoy these falls.
-We arrived early in the morning and so glad we had, when we were leaving it was getting crowded (tour buses).

 Sunwapta Falls, to see the Upper Falls follow the paved trail from the parking lot along the fenced ridge of Sunwapta Canyon to the falls.
 It is a .5-mile round trip hike.
 To see the Lower Falls, walk along the canyon to the trail sign and turn right.
 Follow the trail through the forest along a gorge for .75 miles until you reach the lower falls.
 You can climb down the steep section to get a better view of the three falls that form the lower falls.
 These falls were truly beautiful and much less crowded than Athabasca Falls.

-The Crossing Resort
+Lunch at the Crossing Resort

 Dinner at The Outpost at the Post Hotel & Spa

 200 Pipestone, Lake Louise

-A comfortable, “English Style Pub” setting with a lovely fireplace offering a pub-fare menu and sports events on TVs.”
+“A comfortable, “English Style Pub” setting with a lovely fireplace offering a pub-fare menu and sports events on TVs.”

 Solara Resort & Spa

 183 Kananaskis Way, Canmore

-Sheer luxury artfully combined with the warm comforts of a rugged mountain retreat.
-The resort includes elegant suites with fireplaces, balconies, plus a spa, an indoor pool, and a conference center.
+“Sheer luxury artfully combined with the warm comforts of a rugged mountain retreat.
+The resort includes elegant suites with fireplaces, balconies, plus a spa, an indoor pool, and a conference center.”

 Red Rock Pizza

-#100-1005 Cougar Creek Drive, Canmore Website: http://redrockpizza.ca
+#100-1005 Cougar Creek Drive, Canmore

-Canmore Cave Tours
+Canmore Cave Tour

-129 Bow Meadows Crescent, Canmore Website: http://www.canmorecavetours.com
+129 Bow Meadows Crescent, Canmore

-Our Adventure Tour is our flagship tour and has been recognized as a Canadian Signature Experience.
+“Our Adventure Tour is our flagship tour and has been recognized as a Canadian Signature Experience.
 As the longest tour we offer in Rat’s Nest Cave, the Adventure Tour is the complete package.
 Cavers will rappel 18m (that’s 6 Stories!) inside the cave, plus have the opportunity to push your limits in the warm-up squeeze, challenge squeeze, and the Laundry Chute – a section of the cave that adds a little extra challenge but a whole lot of extra fun.
 Visit the impressive Grand Gallery – the largest known room in the cave, then surround yourself with ancient cave formations in the Grotto.”

 Grizzly Paw Brewing Company